Barlukh/game-hangman/README.md

 - If the player guesses a letter that is not present in the word, the computer draws a piece of the Hangman figure.
 - Once fully drawn, the player loses.
 The code repeats but gives the option to the player to exit after the game.
 - The player wins if he correctly guesses all the letters in the word, therefore revealing the whole word.
 - The player input is protected to only insert valid parameters.
-The game also has some role-playing text for some flavour.
+The game also has some role-playing text for flavour.

 ## Installation
 No installation.
-Run it in a Python interpreter or terminal.
+Run main.py.
 The game starts automatically through the start() function.